buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     Whether or not to display the revision leading to the build the messages are about.
     (useRevisions functionality is not yet implemented)

+``useWebhook``
+    (optional, disabled by default)
+    By default this bot receives messages from Telegram through polling.
+You can configure it to use a  web-hook, which may be more efficient.
+However, this requires the web frontend of the Buildbot to be configured and accessible through HTTPS (not HTTP) on a public IP and port number 443, 80, 88, or 8443.
+Furthermore, the Buildbot configuration option :bb:cfg:`buildbotURL` must be correctly set.
+If you are using HTTP authentication, please ensure that the location *buildbotURL*\ ``/telegram``\ *bot_token* (e.g. ``https://buildbot.example.com/telegram123456:secret``) is accessible by everybody.

 ``certificate``
     (optional)
     A content of the SSL certificate of a certificate file open in binary mode.
-This is necessary if the access to the Buildbot web interface is through HTTPS protocol with self-signed certificate and ``userPolling`` is not set to ``True``.
+This is necessary if the access to the Buildbot web interface is through HTTPS protocol with self-signed certificate and ``userWebhook`` is set to ``True``.

-``usePolling``
-    (optional, disabled by default)
-    By default this bot receives messages from Telegram through web-hooks.
-However, this requires the web frontend of the Buildbot to be configured and accessible through HTTPS (not HTTP) on a public IP and port number 443, 80, 88, or 8443.
-Furthermore, the Buildbot configuration option :bb:cfg:`buildbotURL` must be correctly set.
-If this is not possible, :bb:reporter:`TelegramBot` can use polling to receive messages from Telegram.
-Set ``usePolling`` to ``True`` to do so.

 ``pollTimeout``
     (optional)
-    The default time the bot should wait for Telegram to respond to polling using `long polling <https://en.wikipedia.org/wiki/Push_technology#Long_polling>`.
+    The time the bot should wait for Telegram to respond to polling using `long polling <https://en.wikipedia.org/wiki/Push_technology#Long_polling>`_.

 ``retryDelay``
     (optional)